KevinPirabaharan/Banana-Ripeness-Detection/README.md

     - Python code used:
         - main.py (algorithms to process images in addition to function that compares images to ground truth)
         - imthr_lib.py (binarizing functions) and imageIO.py (opening and closing images)
-            - provided inside python toolbox given to us by Dr. Denis Nikitenko

 Limitations
 ================
-The amount of testing shows that we need to integrate shape analysis into our code so that results become more perfect.
+The amount of testing shows that we need to integrate shape analysis into our code so that results would improve.
 We found in our testing that images with stark backgrounds don't get segmented correctly.
 Images with similar foregrounds also get analyzed as bananas when they shouldn't be.

 Running Code
 ================